EtienneXYZ/Position_Tracker_Heat_Map_Unity/README.md

 # Position_Tracker_Heat_Map_Unity
-This is a tutorial for Unity to create an psoition tracker to then use  it for a heatmap.
+This is a tutorial for Unity to create an position tracker to then use  it for a heatmap.

 **Step 1: